 - Make the most of the person's abilities.
 Adapt serving dishes and utensils to make eating easier.
 You might serve food in a bowl instead of on a plate, or try using a plate with rims or protective edges.
 A spoon with a large handle may be less difficult to handle than a fork, or even let the person use his or her hands if it's easier.

 - Serve finger foods.
 Try bite-sized foods that are easy to pick up, such as chicken nuggets, fish sticks, tuna sandwiches, orange segments, steamed broccoli or cauliflower pieces.
+Or make a meal in the form of a sandwich in order to make it

 Minimize eating and nutrition problems